 - Willful neglect to provide the common necessities of life

 Also, if spouses have lived under a separate maintenance decree for three or more consecutive years, they are eligible for divorce.

 What Are My Priorities When Considering Divorce in Utah?

 Each Utah divorce is unique, and the details therein require a customized approach to pursuing the best legal outcome.

 The next priority will be the pursuit of economic stability, either through the division of debt, property, and pension and retirement benefits, by gaining access to alimony or spousal support, or both.

-The team of Salt Lake City divorce lawyer at Smoak Law, P.C. aims to deliver maximum results utilizing our experience in family law, complex financial and property matters, civil litigation and child support and custody arrangements.
-I have decades of experience identifying and building a compelling case to protect every conceivable situation, resource or asset, including:
+Our Salt Lake City Family lawyer at Smoak Law, P.C. aims to deliver maximum results utilizing our experience in family law, complex financial and property matters, civil litigation, and child support and custody arrangements.

 - Assets owned in more than one state